Lucia's Blog: 2022-06-26

 “Remember Jesus Christ, risen from the dead, the offspring of David, as preached in my gospel, 9 for which I am suffering, bound with chains as a criminal.
 But the word of God is not bound!”

 Paul begins verse 8 with “Remember Jesus Christ” to remind Timothy of the most important thing he must preach.
-Indeed, this phrase contains great and fundamental truths.
+Indeed, this phrase contains tremendous and fundamental truths.
 First, Jesus was raised from the dead.
 This is the central point of the Gospel – the resurrection of our Lord Jesus Christ.
-If Christ has not been raised from the dead, our faith is in vain.
+Our faith is in vain if Christ has not been raised from the dead.
 In Paul’s days, many were attacking the truth about the resurrection of Christ.
 To say that Jesus rose from the dead meant that He died.
 And we know that He died as a ransom for all.

 “And he is the propitiation for our sins: and not for ours only, but also for the sins of the whole world.”
 (1 John 2:2)

-Notice that Paul says the gospel is “my gospel” (2 Timothy 2:8) He personally shared the good news of the death and resurrection of Jesus with Timothy.
+Notice that Paul says the gospel is “my gospel” (2 Timothy 2:8).
+He personally shared the good news of Jesus's death and resurrection with Timothy.

 1. The Gospel became a part of Paul’s life (Romans 2:16; Romans 16:25; Galatians 1:11; 2 Thessalonians 2:14).